-ICMP is delighted to announce that the winners of this year’s prestigious ICMP/ATLA International song contest are Leah Bryant, who is studying on the first year of our Songwriting degree course, and Cindy Stawz, a first year Songwriting student at ATLA with John Meldrum.
+ICMP is delighted to announce that the winners of this year’s prestigious ICMP/ATLA International Songwriting Contest are Leah Bryant, who is studying on the first year of our Songwriting degree course, and Cindy Stawz, a first year Songwriting student at ATLA with John Meldrum.

 Leah and Cindy will now receive the prize of a live video recording of their song at the prestigious FGO Barbara venue in Paris, as well as promotional support from both the ICMP and ATLA.

-The International ICMP/ATLA Song Contest is the centrepiece of ICMP’s collaborative relationship with prestigious international partner school Ecole ATLA in Paris.
+The ICMP/ATLA International Songwriting Contest is the centrepiece of ICMP’s collaborative relationship with prestigious international partner school Ecole ATLA in Paris.
 Open to first-year Songwriting Degree students, of all nationalities, from both schools, the competition is now heading into its third year and is proving to be hugely successful in inspiring and supporting rising songwriting stars.

 Participants have the opportunity to develop, record, perform and promote their songs in fantastic live venues and studio facilities, and receive opportunities to meet and network with fellow students from Paris and London.

 Located in London, ICMP is one of Europe’s leading providers of contemporary music education and has been developing and delivering music degree courses for longer than any other UK-based school.
 ICMP offers a specialist range of industry-aligned Masters Programmes, Music degrees, Diplomas and 1-year Higher Education Programmes for students of Guitar, Bass, Drums, Vocals, Songwriting, Music Production and Music Business.
 These courses are all focused on preparing musicians, producers, performers, creative artists and entrepreneurs for a successful and rewarding career in the music industry.